 Along with comfortable sneakers, don’t forget to pack a swimsuit, because the lagoons along the path call for a swim!
 Also remember your water bottle as this is a long path in the middle of a geopark.

+The easiest ya to get there is taking a car from Porto, it’s just 1.20h.
 To visit, you have to make a reservation and choose the day you want to go on park’s official website.
 The €1 cost per adult helps maintain the path open and in good condition.

 3. Fantasticable: one of the longest cable slides in Europe